Observe. Ask questions. Make and test predictions. Evaluate. Repeat.

 Friends of the St. Clair River and the St. Clair County Health Department received a grant in June 2021 to revisit previous stream monitoring sites in order to collect new water quality data.
 Read the story here.

-Gypsy Moth Surveys
+Spongy Moth Surveys